University of Wisconsin–Madison Medical College of Wisconsin

 Commentaries

 Commentaries are meant to provide an in-depth overview of an area of clinical medicine, policy or education that the WMJ Editor and the Editorial Board have chosen to highlight.
 These are generally solicited, but on occasion are published from submissions.
-Commentaries should be between 700-1500 words (3-6 pages) and may include up to 15 references.
+Commentaries should be 700 to 1500 words (3 to 6 pages) and may include up to 15 references.

 As I See It